 Reaction & Thoughts:

-Fans of classic Hollywood will quickly realize that Honeysuckle Rose, directed by Jerry Schatzberg, is nothing but an unauthorized remake of David O. Selznick’s 1939 classic weepie Intermezzo (with Leslie Howard and Ingrid Bergman), but there are many reasons why it doesn’t work as well as the beloved oldie.
+Fans of classic Hollywood will quickly realize that Honeysuckle Rose, directed by Jerry Schatzberg (The Panic in Needle Park and The Seduction of Joe Tynan), is nothing but an unauthorized remake of David O. Selznick’s 1939 classic weepie Intermezzo (with Leslie Howard and Ingrid Bergman), but there are many reasons why this semi-remake doesn’t work as well as the beloved oldie.

 Conclusions & Final Thoughts:

 Despite the talented cast, Honeysuckle Rose is a dud.
-Nelson, however, does get to introduce his signature song ‘On the Road.’
-The popular tune was nominated for an Oscar.
+Nelson does, however, get to introduce his signature song ‘On the Road.’
+The hugely popular tune was nominated for an Oscar.
 Color, 119 minutes, Rated PG.